girirajlovevanshi/web-dev-cohort/Cohort-track/week07 22Feb-28Feb/README.md

 - Take lecutre about Projects and mashine coding round ( 3 hour live class by hitesh sir and piyush sir)
 - Aptitute pratice about simple and compount interest
 - i Learn new thing by myself [adding submodule in git, ](./day25/alumini-help/readme.md)
-- attend Simple and Compound Interest - Aptitude Test Round -1 ( socre 7, rank 3rd require more pratice)
+- attend Simple and Compound Interest - Aptitude Test Round -1

 ---